wp-plugins/google-website-translator/readme.txt

 = Advantages over similar plugins: =
 There are a number of Google translation plugins in this great repository.
 However, most of them haven't been carefully built.
 Here's a list of reasons of why you should choose this plugin:

-* All the settings are stored in only one record in the database; whilst other plugins use lots of records slowing down the overall website performance.
+* All the settings are stored in only one record in the database; whilst other plugins use lots of records.
-* It's the fastest as it doesn't load any external file; whilst other plugins load unnecessary javascript and css files .
+* It's the fastest as it doesn't load any external file; whilst other plugins load unnecessary javascript and css files.
 * It includes all the options of the original [Google Website Translator](https://translate.google.com/manager/website/); whilst other plugins offer a restricted version.
 * Prisna Ltd. is a real company ([register record](https://www.prisna.net/images/prisna-limited.pdf)), with professional people working on it.